Automated Conjecture Resolution with Formal Verification: Automated Resolution of Anderson's Open Problem

+The computational cost consisted of three Claude Code Max subscriptions (\$200/month each), with each account consuming roughly 70\% of its weekly quota during the one-week project.
+The entire process was fully autonomous: the only human intervention consisted of downloading paywalled PDF files that Archon could not retrieve on its own and placing them in the project's reference directory, after which Archon automatically performed OCR and organized the content into structured Markdown files for its own use; no mathematical judgment was required from the human operator.
+For context, based on interviews with Mathlib contributors, we estimate that an experienced formalization expert produces roughly 150--250 lines of Lean code per day; this codebase thus represents a workload comparable to several person-months of expert effort.

 The correctness of the formalization is verified at multiple levels.
 The entire project passes \texttt{lake build} without errors.
-Additionally, we employ Comparator\footnote{https://github.com/leanprover/comparator}, a sandboxed verification tool for Lean proofs, to confirm that the formalized theorem statements match a human-reviewed simplified specification (Appendix~\ref{appendix:szm_comparator}) and that the proof relies only on the standard Lean axioms without introducing any hidden assumptions.
+Additionally, we employ Comparator\footnote{\url{https://github.com/leanprover/comparator}}, a sandboxed verification tool for Lean proofs, to confirm that the formalized theorem statements match a human-reviewed simplified specification (Appendix~\ref{appendix:szm_comparator}) and that the proof relies only on the standard Lean axioms without introducing any hidden assumptions.

-The complete formalization comprises approximately 19{,}000 lines of Lean~4 code across 42 files (see Figure~\ref{fig:code-structure} for a detailed breakdown).
-The formalization was completed in approximately 80 hours of agent runtime.
-The computational cost consisted of three Claude Code Max subscriptions (\$200/month each), of which each account consumed roughly 70\% of its weekly quota during the one-week project.
-Beyond the proof itself, the formalization required formalizing key results from six external papers---Anderson~\cite{anderson2014quasi}, Farley~\cite{farley2016quasi}, Jensen~\cite{jensen2006completions}, Heitmann~\cite{heitmann1993characterization}, Loepp~\cite{loepp1997constructing}, and Chevalley~\cite{chevalley1943theory}---reflecting the scope of a project-level formalization effort.
-The entire process was fully autonomous: the only human intervention consisted of downloading paywalled PDF files that Archon could not retrieve on its own and placing them in the project's reference directory, after which Archon automatically performed OCR and organized the content into structured Markdown files for its own use.
-No mathematical judgment was required from the human operator.